 All applicants should be on course to achieve a minimum of 4 A (level 7 grades) and 4 B (level 6 grades).
 The A grades should be in the subjects they wish to study at A level or for the IB course.

-All applicants will be contacted and invited for an initial computer based assessment on Saturday 14 November 2020.
-Following this, selected candidates will be invited for an interview on Saturday 5 December 2020.
+All applicants will be contacted and invited for an initial computer based assessment on Saturday 21 November 2020.
+Following this, selected candidates will be invited for an online interview week commencing 23 November 2020.

 All applicants wishing to be assessed for a scholarship need to let us know which subject they would like to be considered for.
-This should be a subject they would like to study at A level or for the IB.
-Scholarship tests will take place at Christ’s Hospital on Tuesday 1 December 2020.
+This should be a subject they wish to study.

 Means-tested bursaries are also available for students new to the sixth form.